 Dorothy was a good student and was very active in sports (volleyball, basketball, tennis and swimming teams).
 One competitive team she participated on was the girl’s intramural rifle shooting team as there were no girl’s school sports teams at this time.
 She won the Chicago citywide championship in 1924.
 This was a skill that came in handy later in life.

 After high school, Dorothy attended nursing school at Auburn Park Hospital (located at 78th Place, between Normal Ave and Eggleson Ave) in Chicago, IL.
 Based on Dorothy’s nursing school scrapbook she was fond of the doctors, nurses and fellow students in the program.
-Photos, newspaper clippings and mementoes show how much this time in school meant to her.
+Photos, newspaper clippings and mementos show how much this time in school meant to her.

 On a school break in 1930, she accompanied her step-mother, father, uncle and one of her father’s co-workers on a fishing trip to northeastern MN and immediately fell in love with the Northwoods.
 The party stayed at the Isle of Pines on Knife Lake, a rustic fishing camp built (1920s) and owned by Bill Berglund.